Wren6991/NorForkConditionally/Readme.markdown

 - Branching
     - Conditional or non-conditional (if both skip addresses are the same)

-It is also possible to read/write to runtime-specified locations: although the addresses are given in absolute terms, self-modifying code can be written that will set the address fields of an instruction in RAM before executing it.
+It is also possible to read/write to runtime-specified locations (indirect addressing): although the addresses are given in absolute terms, self-modifying code can be written that will set the address fields of an instruction in RAM before executing it.

 Machine Description
 -------------------